 China launches 3 astronauts to complete space station

 In this photo released by Xinhua News Agency, the manned spaceship Shenzhou-15, atop the Long March-2F Y15 carrier rocket, blasts off from the Jiuquan Satellite Launch Center in northwestern China on Tuesday, Nov.
 29, 2022.
+China launched the rocket Tuesday carrying three astronauts to complete construction of the country's permanent orbiting space station.
 (Li Gang/Xinhua via AP)

 Share: